-When you encounter a .nemo document in another app of your iDevice (e.g. DropBox, Mail, Message,...):

-- 1. Tap on the document's icon, iOS suggests you to open it in NeMo. - 2.
-From NeMo, go to the Sessions menu (see The Sessions menu).
+- 1. When you encounter a .nemo document in another app of your iDevice (e.g. DropBox, Mail, Message,...), when tapping on it, iOS suggests you to open it in NeMo. - 2.
+From NeMo, go to the Sessions menu (see above).
 The session list now contains the imported session. - 3.
-Select the session to open, and from the home page press [Config] or [Live] to open it.
+Select the session to open.